-5.3 Specificity-generalization Trade-off
+5.3 Specificity-Generalization Trade-Off

-As seen in Sections 5.1 and 5.2, strong adversarial examples do not necessarily translate into successful adversarial augmentations.
+As seen in Sects.
+5.1 and 5.2, strong adversarial examples do not necessarily translate into successful adversarial augmentations.
 This is because if the attack is too strong (e.g., Chamfer), the generated samples are too far from the existing data distribution, which causes the model to learn objects that are not useful towards the task at hand, thereby degrading the performance.
-Such extreme transformation can be seen in Figure 10.
+Such extreme transformation can be seen in Fig. 10.
 Therefore, there is a trade-off between an attack strength and its benefits to improve generalization via adversarial augmentation.
-While this trade-off is evident for samplespecific approaches (Sections 5.1 and 5.2), it is less trivial how it can arise in sample-independent settings, such as ours, where the attack strength is inherently mitigated by not being sample-specific.
+While this trade-off is evident for sample-specific approaches (Sects.
+5.1, 5.2), it is less trivial how it can arise in sample-independent settings, such as ours, where the attack strength is inherently mitigated by not being sample-specific.
 Towards this end, in this section we explore this trade-off in the context of our method, as we purposely make our attack overfit on fewer samples.

-Object detection Table 4 shows that by varying the amount of considered relative rotations G, a trade-off arises between generalization, attack specificity (i.e., attack strength on individual samples by overfitting to the training data), and storage (i.e., amount of vectors).
+Object Detection Table 4 shows that by varying the amount of considered relative rotations G, a trade-off arises between generalization, attack specificity (i.e., attack strength on individual samples by overfitting to the training data), and storage (i.e., amount of vectors).
 G = 12 offers a good balance.
-Instead, taking G to the extreme and having one vector field for each instance of the dataset, ours would become sample-specific, inheriting the weaker generalization capabilities of prior works [36, 76], as shown already at G = 360.
-However, while the samplespecific methods needed to be trained on the validation set, allowing for high ASRs (Table 2), our vectors were learned on the training set.
-So with high G, ours overfitted on the training data, which emerges by evaluating on the validation set.
-Our augmentation strategy learns only 1656 3D vectors to perturb objects.
-However, by training with G = 12 and N = 6 (p.o., our standard configuration), the amount of vectors increased to 120K.
-Conversely, the sample-specific iterative gradient L2 [71] and the Chamfer [36] attacks required 10.9M and 12.6M vectors for training and validation sets respectively.
-This shows the easy applicability of our approach.
+Instead, taking G to the extreme and having one vector field for each instance of the dataset, ours would become sample-specific, inheriting the weaker generalization capabilities of prior works (Liu et al., 2020; Yang et al., 2019), as shown already at G = 360.
+However, while the